strinking/futaba/CONTRIBUTING.md

 If you want to set up a delayed task, use Navi, Futaba's internal job scheduler.
 If your function cannot fit into one of the existing `Task` objects, create a new one and provide a way to serialize/deserialize it into JSON for persistent storage in the database.
 In rare cases where the delay is very short, an `asyncio.sleep()` may be acceptable.
 Never use `time.sleep()`, that chokes up the event loop.

 ### Development and Testing
-It is important to ensure no issues come up with pylint.
+It is important to address issues that come up with pylint.
 When in the root, simply:
 ```
 $ pylint futaba
 ```
+Some lints are currently violated, and have issues for fixing them.
+New code should work to not grow the number of violations.

 When running the bot, it is often a good idea to include the `-d` flag to see debug-level logging messages.
 ```